-With over 12,500 undergraduate and almost 4,000 postgraduate students, the university’s parkland campus is on the outskirts of the city of York in the north of England.
-The University has an annual turnover of over £300 million and employs more than 3,500 staff.
+With over 12,800 undergraduate and 4,000 postgraduate students, the university’s parkland campus is on the outskirts of the city of York in the north of England.
+The University has an annual turnover of almost £340 million and employs more than 3,800 staff.
 Just under a third of the University’s academic staff and 22% of its student body are from outside of the UK.

 York is an ambitious dynamic, research-intensive university committed to the development of life-saving discoveries, new technologies and cultural advances to tackle some of the most pressing global issues.
 The seven pillars of its research strategy align the University’s academic strengths to best meet the great scientific, social and environmental challenges of our time.
 In the recent UK-wide assessment of the quality of research in universities, 35% of its research was rated as world-leading and a further 48% rated internationally excellent.